psychowood/traefik-docker-autonet/README.md

 ### Network Cleanup

 Networks are automatically removed when:
-- The associated container stops, dies, or is destroyed
+- The associated container is destroyed
 - The script starts and finds orphaned networks from containers that no longer exist

 ## Security Considerations